 Food that doesn’t need a freezer at home to stay edible.
 At the Permafrost Kingdom, the ice sculptures are highlighted by unique lighting to give the entire ice cave complex the feel of an artistic experience.

-Deep blues, greens, and other colors highlight the ice sculptures throughout the ice cave and also highlight the artifacts on display, giving visitors a true one-of-a-kind experience.
+Deep blues, greens, and other colors highlight the ice sculptures throughout the ice cave and also highlight the artifacts on display, giving visitors a truly one-of-a-kind experience.

 Don’t forget to visit the world’s largest block of frozen milk before you leave the ice cave!